tim-tersigni/new-psx-project/README.md

 # new-psx-project
 ## About
-Base PsyQ and Nugget project to download and modify.
+My base PsyQ and Nugget project I create new projects with.
 - Configured to debug using ```PCSX-Redux```'s GDB server and VS Code with the Native Debug extension.
 - Based on [https://github.com/ABelliqueux/nolibgs_hello_worlds](https://github.com/ABelliqueux/nolibgs_hello_worlds) and Lameguy64's Hello World.